MislavJaksic/Knowledge-Repository/Web/RubyOnRails/README.md

 ### Tutorial

-To create a new application, position your command line in a folder and write "rails new <name>".
+To create a new application, position your command line in a folder and write "rails new prject_name".

 Position your commna dline in the newly created folder and write ruby bin/rails server to start the server on http://localhost:3000.